-Abstract: The School Board recognizes that children, youth and adults are the most important resources of any community.
+Summary: The School Board recognizes that children, youth, and adults are the most important resources of any community.
 However, for these individuals to be productive, contributing citizens of the community, they must have a sound, quality education.
 The District's intent is to establish a comprehensive system of school improvement and educational accountability that will ensure student success and promote lifelong learning.
 The responsibility for educational decision-making will be returned to those closest to the learner -- that is, teachers, parents and the community.
-The School Board believes that each school should be given the authority, flexibility and freedom to work, along with parents and the larger school community, to develop creative and more effective ways to increase student success.
+The School Board believes that each school should be given the authority, flexibility, and freedom to work, along with parents and the larger school community, to develop creative and more effective ways to increase student success.
 The main focus of the District's efforts and resources should be to support and enhance each school's teaching and learning process, with clear accountability for the attainment of significant student outcomes.

-Statutory authority: Law implemented: Section 1001.41, Florida Statutes (F.S.)
-Sections 1001.03, 1001.11, 1001.42, 1003.413, 1008.31-1008.345, F.S.,
+Statutory authority: 1001.41, Florida Statutes (F.S.)

+Law implemented: 1001.03; 1001.11; 1001.42; 1003.413; 1008.31-1008.345, F.S.